 6.2 Notices

-FPL shall provide the Customer with oral notification that is prompt under the circumstances of an Emergency that may reasonably be expected to affect the Customer's operation of the Facility or the Joint Use Facilities, to the extent FPL is aware of the Emergency.
+FPL shall provide the Customer with oral notification that is prompt under the circumstances of an Emergency that may reasonably be expected to affect the Customer's operation of the Facility, Customer's Interconnection Facilities, FPL's Interconnection Facilities or the Joint Use Facilities, to the extent FPL is aware of the Emergency.
 The Customer shall provide FPL with oral notification that is prompt under the circumstances of an Emergency which may reasonably be expected to affect the FPL Transmission System or the Joint Use Facilities, to the extent the Customer is aware of the Emergency.
-To the extent the Party becoming aware of an Emergency is aware of the facts of the Emergency, such notification shall describe the Emergency, the extent of the damage or deficiency, its anticipated duration, and the corrective action taken and/or to be taken, and shall be followed as soon as practicable with written notice.
+To the extent the Party becoming aware of an Emergency is aware of the facts of the Emergency, such notification shall describe the Emergency, the extent of the damage or deficiency, its anticipated duration, and the corrective action taken and/or to be taken, and such oral notification shall be followed as soon as practicable with written notice.

 6.3 Immediate Action

-In the event of an Emergency, the Party becoming aware of the Emergency may, in accordance with Good Utility Practice and using its reasonable judgment, take such action as is reasonable and necessary to prevent, avoid, or mitigate injury, danger, and loss.
-With the exception of Joint Use Facilities, in the event the Customer has identified an Emergency involving the FPL Transmission System, the Customer shall obtain the consent of FPL personnel prior to manually performing any switching operations, unless, in the Customer's reasonable judgment, immediate action is required.
+In the event of an Emergency, the Party becoming aware of the Emergency may, in accordance with Good Utility Practice and using its reasonable judgment, take such action as is reasonable and necessary to prevent, avoid, or mitigate injury danger, and property damage.
+With the exception of Joint Use Facilities, in the event the Customer has identified an Emergency involving the FPL Transmission System, the Customer shall obtain the consent of FPL’s Transmission Coordinator prior to manually performing any switching operations, unless, in the Customer's reasonable judgment, immediate action is required.

 6.4 FPL Authority

-FPL may, consistent with Good Utility Practice, take whatever actions or inactions with regard to the FPL Transmission System that FPL deems necessary during an Emergency in order to: (1) preserve public health and safety; (2) preserve the reliability of the FPL Transmission System; (3) limit or prevent damage; and (4) expedite restoration of service.
-FPL shall use reasonable efforts to minimize the effect of such actions or inactions on the Facility.
+FPL may, consistent with Good Utility Practice, take whatever actions or inactions with regard to the FPL Transmission System that FPL deems necessary during an Emergency in order to: (1) preserve public health and safety; (2) preserve the reliability of the FPL Transmission System; (3) limit or prevent property damage; and (4) expedite restoration of service.
+FPL shall use reasonable efforts to minimize the effect of such actions or inactions on the Customer and the Facility.

 During an Emergency as declared by FPL on the FPL Transmission System or on an adjacent transmission system, FPL has the authority to direct the Customer to increase or decrease real power production and/or reactive power production, within the design and operational limitations of the Facility equipment in operation at the time, in order to maintain FPL Transmission System security.
 In the event of such a declaration of an Emergency, determinations: (1) that FPL Transmission System security is in jeopardy; and (2) that there is a need to increase or decrease reactive power production, even if real power production is adversely affected, will be made solely by FPL.
 The Facility Operator will honor such orders and directives concerning Facility real power and/or reactive power output within the design limitations of the Facility's equipment in operation at the time, such that the security of the FPL Transmission System is maintained.
 FPL shall restore the FPL Transmission System conditions to normal as quickly as possible to alleviate any such Emergency.
-During an Emergency, Customer shall be compensated for an increase in real power production under the generator imbalance agreement, or other arrangement that governs Oversupply and Undersupply Imbalances
+During an Emergency, FPL shall pay Customer for (i) an increase or decrease in real power production under the generator imbalance agreement, or other arrangement that governs Oversupply and Undersupply Imbalances; (ii) reactive power produced or absorbed as described under Section 4.7.3.; and (iii) lost Opportunity Costs.

 6.5 Customer Authority